KentenRoth/100DaysOfCode/README.md

 We had company over tonight so my coding was all done earlier today.
 I spent my breaks watching videos and reading a lot of the help channels on slack.
 Didn't get time in my editor but seeing the conversations going on between developers was a huge help.

 ---

+Day 90

+Tonight I spent more time working on the React course.
+I am still going over things that I know and hearing a new explination on it has helped fill in a little bit of the gaps on what is happening.
+There are things that I know why it has to be done, but it makes a little more sense on the magic that is happening.

+---